AlexanderDenk/ma-toolchain/README.md

     * *Run:* Run a benchmark analysis
 * **ReportingSuite:**
     * *ExportConfigurations:* Exports the configurations to a file.
+    * *ExportExclusions:* Exports the configurations to exclude file.
     * *ExportMeasurements:* Exports the measurements to a file.
 * **UI:**